andyi2it/website/docs/help/contributor/mkdocs-contributor-guide.md

 ## Install Material for MkDocs
 kserve.io uses [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) to render documentation.
 Material for MkDocs is Python based and uses pip to install most of it's required packages as well as optional add-ons (which we use).

-You can choose to install MkDocs locally or using a Docker image. pip actually comes pre-installed with Python so it is included in many operating systems (like MacOSx or Ubuntu) but if you don’t have Python, you can install it here: https://www.python.org
+You can choose to install MkDocs locally or using a Docker image. pip actually comes pre-installed with Python so it is included in many operating systems (like MacOSx or Ubuntu) but if you don't have Python, you can install it here: https://www.python.org

 For some (e.g. folks using RHEL), you may have to use pip3.